SilverPoision/test_slash/README.md

 }
 ```

-Or if you don't want to signup then just login with this credentials.
+For admin access just login with this credentials.

 ```
 Email: piyush1671@gmail.com
-Password: Silver@1671
+Password: Silver@1022
 ```